Apple Intelligence in iPadOS 18.1: First Impressions

 Audio transcription

 Transcription is working, and it is very accurate and super fast.
 In real time, almost.
 It is amazing!
-I hope you guys are starting to understand and appreciate when I moved to Apple Notes for all my note-taking needs.
+I hope you guys are starting to understand and appreciate why I moved to Apple Notes for all my note-taking needs.
 This is simply fantastic!
 You can add the transcript to your notes, not sure what happened there, but let’s try again.
 Not what I am expecting, so perhaps I should just copy and paste it instead.
 It could use some simple punctuation, like full stops and commas.
 But other than that, this can actually work, of course once it’s been polished.
 You can even search the transcription.
 If that is not brilliant, I don’t know what is.
 So far, what do you like more: the grammar checker or transcription?
 Do tell.

 What’s missing?